Muimi272/Chat-Room/README.md

   - \broadcast   : Broadcast a message
   - \add         : Add a connectable username
   - \remove      : Remove a connectable username
+  - \showLegal   : Show all connectable usernames and passwords
   - \help        : Command help

 Client Usage
 - Enter content and press Enter to send a message
 - Enter \exit to leave the chat room and disconnect
-- If the entered username doesn't have connection permission, you will receive "[Admin]无权限加入此聊天室！请联系管理员获取权限\n"
+- If the entered username and password are incorrect or don't exist, you will receive "[Admin]No permission to join this chat room!\n"
-- If kicked by admin, you will receive "[Admin]你已被踢出聊天\n"
+- If kicked by admin, you will receive "[Admin]You have been kicked out of the chat\n"

 Logging
 - ChatLogger appends logs to log.txt, including timestamp and content

 Limitations & Recommendations
 - Port 10000 is hard-coded and can only be changed by modifying the source code
-- The parsing of address.json is recommended to use a more robust method
 - No strong authentication, no encryption (for demonstration or learning purposes only)

 Contributing